open-cloud/open-cloud.github.io.old/1_user.md

 ```

 In the above, replace "foobar" with a label of your choice for this
-sliver.  *User* is the default login user for the image.
+instance.  *User* is the default login user for the image.
 *IdentitiyFile* should point to the key that you've uploaded to
 OpenCloud.  *ProxyCommand* should point to the instance ID and node
-for the sliver.
-Once an entry is present for the sliver in
+for the instance.
+Once an entry is present for the instance in
 ~/.ssh/config, you can login using the label:

 ```